faizaHafiz/crop-prediction-using-ml-in-python/README.md

 # faii123
-Download the code and the csv file. install python packages before running the python file required packages- Tkinter, Pandas and sklearn.
+Download the code and the csv file.
+Install python packages before running the python file required packages- Tkinter, Pandas and sklearn.
+Then you are ready to run the project.